 Brigitte Knopf is Secretary General of the Mercator Research Institute on Global Commons and Climate Change (MCC).
 Her expertise is on the German, European and global energy and climate policy.
 Her recent work focuses on the implementation of the Paris Agreement.
 In the context of the German G20 presidency 2017, she coordinated the Think20 Task Force on Climate Policy and Finance.

-Christian Flachsland is Assistant Professor of Climate and Energy Governance at the Hertie School of Governance.
+Christian Flachsland is Assistant Professor of Climate and Energy Governance at the Hertie School.
 His research focuses on climate and energy policy options across different levels of governance.
 Flachsland is also head of the governance working group at the Mercator Research Institute on Global Commons and Climate Change (MCC).

 Jose Imer Campos is a Master of Public Policy candidate, specialising in climate economics and governance, policy analysis and quantitative methods.
 He holds a BA in Financial Management from Tecnologico de Monterrey in Mexico and is a recipient of a joint scholarship granted by DAAD (Germany) and CONACYT (Mexico).

 Racien Nowak is a Master of Public Policy candidate.
 She obtained her BSc in Economics & Governance at Wageningen University & Universitat de Barcelona where she specialised in environmental policy.
 Racien has an ongoing research interest in social change, political communication and the role of sustainable finance for society.
 She receives a full scholarship from the Green Political Heinrich-Böll foundation in Germany.